 Located in North Central Arizona, just a few miles from the Utah border, Page awaits millions of outdoor adventurers every year.
 From the best hiking in Page, AZ, to camping, four-wheeling, and watersports, there is a lot to experience in this stunning area.

-However, with the recent droughts and severe water shortages that have hit the area, more people are looking to explore on land.
+The proximity of Lake Powell has long made Page a favorite destination for those boaters equipped with Stryker T-Tops.
+However, with the recent droughts and severe water shortages in the area, more people are looking to explore on land.

 7 Hiking Trails Near Page